 ||There are the following kinds of Fixed Income providers: –

 Also, equity comes with voting rights as compared with fixed income.
 Hence both are a major source of financing and cash flow for any business.
-The company should focus on finding an adequate mix of both fixed income and equity to form a balanced capital structure enjoy leverage of fixed income.
+The company should focus on finding an adequate fixed income and equity mix to form a balanced capital structure to enjoy the fixed income.
 Striking a balance between both is not always possible.
-But the business should make sure that they can take advantage of the leverage and at the same time, not paying too much in cost of capital.
+But the business should make sure that they can take advantage of the leverage and at the same time, not paying too much in the cost of capital.